felixlinker/tamarin-workshop/ex3/OAuth.md

 The means through which the client registers with the authorization server are beyond the scope of this specification but typically involve end-user interaction with an HTML registration form.

 Client registration does not require a direct interaction between the client and the authorization server.
-When supported by the authorization server, registration can rely on other means for establishing trust and obtaining the required client properties (e.g., redirection URI, client type).
+When supported by the authorization server, registration can rely on other means for establishing trust and obtaining the required client properties.
 For example, registration can be accomplished using a self-issued or third-party-issued assertion, or by the authorization server performing client discovery using a trusted channel.

-When registering a client, the client developer SHALL provide its client redirection URIs as described in Section [Redirection Endpoint](#redirection-endpoint).
+When registering a client, the client developer MUST provide its client redirection URIs as described in Section [Redirection Endpoint](#redirection-endpoint).

 ### Client Types